carlosdorronsoromalaga/carlosdorronsoromalaga/README.md

 AI-native problem solver focused on creating real impact.
 I see AI as a tool to understand the world better, solve meaningful problems and build things that actually matter.

-I’m driven by curiosity and a constant desire to improve — always trying to go one step further, always asking “what else can be done?”.
+I’m driven by curiosity and a constant desire to improve, always trying to go one step further, always asking “what else can be done?”.

 ---